HUST-NingKang-Lab/EXPERT/README.md

 Here we quickly go-through basic functionalities of EXPERT through a case study, which have already been conducted in our preprinted [paper](https://doi.org/10.1101/2021.01.29.428751).
 We also provided more functional show-cases in another [repository](https://github.com/HUST-NingKang-Lab/EXPERT-use-cases).

+#### Things to know before starting

 EXPERT's fantastic function is its automatic generalization of fundamental models, which allows non-deep-learning users to modify the models just in terminal, without the need of any programming skill.
 Here we need to generalize a fundamental model (the disease model trained for quantifying contributions from hosts with different disease-associated biomes, refer to our preprint for details) for monitoring the progression of colorectal cancer (CRC).

+- microbial source tracking, cross-validation,

-Please follow our instructions below and make sure all these commands run on Linux/Mac OSX platform.
+Please follow our instructions below and make sure all these commands were run on Linux/Mac OSX platform.
 You may also need to [install Anaconda](https://docs.anaconda.com/anaconda/install/) before we start.

-##### Acquire necessary software & data.
+#### Get prepared

 - Install expert-mst version 0.2 (suggested).